 Tips on working with the app

-- Single finger scroll to move object or canvas
+- Single or two finger scroll to move canvas

-- Long tap and drag to use multi-select of objects
+- Long tap and drag on canvas to multi-select objects

-You can use any type of pen tools on a tablet - Apple Pencil, Surface Pen, Samsung S Pen, etc. Enhance your experience with Miro tablet app and take advantage of such features as palm rejection, pen, highlighter, and smart drawing.
+You can use any type of pen tool with Miro while working on a tablet, including Stylus, Apple Pencil, Surface Pen, and Samsung S Pen.
+Enhance your Miro Tablet App experience with features like pen, highlighter and smart drawing.

 When signing in the Tablet app for the first time we will ask you if you wish to enable push notifications to always be up to date if a teammate mentions you on one of the boards.
-Push notifications can be disabled in the Settings of your iPad application.
+Push notifications can be disabled in the Settings of your tablet.